-Rachel Beetz is a Los Angeles based flutist who focuses on the music of our time and of the last 100 years.
+Rachel Beetz is a Los Angeles based flutist whose playing has been described as both “soulfully elegant” (Washington Post) and evoking the “roar of prehistoric animals” (San Diego Union Tribune).
 She is an Affiliated Artist with San Diego New Music and also half of both Plus/Minus with percussionist Dustin Donahue and of Autoduplicity, a performance art project with cellist Jennifer Bewerse.
-Beetz has performed with ensembles such as Callithumpian Consort, International Contemporary Ensemble (ICE), Noise Ensemble, Palimpsest, red fish blue fish, Southland Ensemble, Third Coast Percussion, and also has been featured on the wasteLAnd and Monday Evening Concerts series.
+Beetz has performed with ensembles such as Callithumpian Consort, International Contemporary Ensemble (ICE), Noise, Palimpsest, red fish blue fish, Southland Ensemble, Third Coast Percussion, and has been featured on the wasteLAnd and Monday Evening Concerts series.

 She has appeared at festivals all over the globe such as the Festival Internacional Cervantino in Guanajuato, Mexico, the Dog Star Orchestra, Prisms New Music Festival, American Music Festival at the National Gallery of Art, the New Music Gathering, soundON Festival of Contemporary Music, XI Festival Internacional de Música Nueva in Monterrey, Mexico, Internationales Institut Darmstadt Ferienkurse, Atlantic Music Festival, WithOut Walls Festival at the La Jolla Playhouse, unSUNG Music Festival in Los Angeles, and the Ojai Music Festival.